 IMMERSION WEAR, MANAGING CAPSIZE AND SELF−RESCUE

 I don’t always dress for immersion on a sailboat.
 Usually I just wear shorts and a t-shirt.
 Realistically though, the risk of capsize and prolonged immersion is probably greater for me when sailing than it is when kayaking.
 I sometimes wear my Kokatat Whirlpool bibs to keep the lower half of my body dry.
-In a boat you could easily slip on a drytop if you think things will get rough.
+While in a boat you could probably put on a drytop easily if you think things will get rough.

 It turned out to be a perfect day for sailing: 90 degrees with a refreshing breeze blowing from the north.
 We sailed in a broad reach all the way, probably making about 4 knots even against a strengthening ebb current.
 We even sailed passed the Boathouse and played around the channel just off Owen Beach before heading back to take Annabel Lee out of the water.
 The wind was still blowing and it seemed a shame to leave such perfect sailing conditions.

 There are a couple of elevators that take boats in and out of the water at the Boathouse.
 When you approach the elevator with your boat, the crew in a control tower will lower an elevator for you to let you motor (in our case, row) your boat into the elevator.
 When you are ready they will take you up to the first or second floor, depending on where your locker is.
 I asked for a locker on the first floor so I could also keep a kayak or two in it and not have to carry it up and down stairs.
 Once you have arrived at your floor you slide your boat onto a dolly that you provide yourself and wheel it into your locker.